 - Master Knitting Program to evaluate your knitting skills for members only

 - Members Only Section on the TKGA web site including access to 10 years of techical articles and patterns

 CGOA is a not-for-profit educational organization dedicated to promoting the art of crochet.
 CGOA provides a forum through which crocheters of all levels can learn and share in an environment that provides education, network resources and a national standard to for quality, art and skill of crochet.
 Here are some of the benefits of membership in the Crochet Guild of America:

 - Crochet! magazine four times annually — free with membership

 - Chain Link Crochet Newsletter

-- Annual Crochet Conferences — Members enter the show floor for free and get discounts on education
+- Annual Crochet Conferences — Members enter the show floor for free and receive discounts

 - Exclusive National Retail discounts offered to members only